greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_LANGUAGE.html.md

 :   The name of an existing procedural language.
 For backward compatibility, the name may be enclosed by single quotes.

 CASCADE
-:   Automatically drop objects that depend on the language \(such as functions written in that language\).
+:   Automatically drop objects that depend on the language \(such as functions written in that language\), and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the language if any objects depend on it.
 This is the default.